-- To request a College-owned vehicle student organizations should complete the Fleet Vehicle Reservation Request Form. - All requests must be submitted fourteen (14) days before the vehicle is needed and the organization must provide drivers who have completed the Driver Certification.
+- To request a College-owned vehicle student organizations should complete the Fleet Vehicle Reservation Request Form.
+This form needs to be completed for each vehicle being requested. - All requests must be submitted fourteen (14) days before the vehicle is needed and the organization must provide drivers who have completed the Driver Certification.
 A completed form does not mean the reservation will be accepted.
 The organization will receive a confirmation email if the vehicles have been reserved. - On the day of departure, the driver(s) must submit a completed Travel Roster/Waiver of Liability Form to Campus Safety and pick up keys, gas cards, and mileage forms.